======================================================================

 =========

-the jewelry in environments such as swimming pools.
+wearable in environments such as swimming pools.
 Titanium is also

 alloyed with gold to produce an alloy that can be marketed as 24-karat

-gold because the 1% of alloyed Ti is insufficient to require a lesser
+gold, because the 1% of alloyed Ti is insufficient to require a lesser

 mark.
 The resulting alloy is roughly the hardness of 14-karat gold and